 A neighbourhood plan must conform to the strategic policies contained within the Local Plan.

-Burton Green Parish Council, as the Qualifying Body, has applied to Warwick District Council to designate the area for which it wishes to prepare a Neighbourhood Development Plan.
-The application letter and accompanying plan are now available for consultation for a six week period, ending 30 August 2019.
-To view the document and make comments, please visit the consultation page
+Burton Green Parish Council, as the Qualifying Body, applied to Warwick District Council to designate the area for which it wishes to prepare a Neighbourhood Development Plan.
+Following a six week consultation period the new area has been designated, and a Decision Note issued.